jortvanleenen/Octopus/README.md

 - Equivalence checking for P4 parsers using either naive or (optimised) symbolic bisimulation;
 - Support for IR (JSON) format from `p4c-graphs`;
 - CLI interface with structured output;
-- Lightweight and dependency-free (except for SMT solving).
+- Lightweight and dependency-free, excluding SMT solvers required for symbolic bisimulation.

 ## Limitations

 - Only supports P4-16 parsers;
-- Only supports a subset of P4-16 constructs and features;
+- Only supports a subset of P4-16 constructs and features.

 ## Dependencies and Compatibility